andydunstall/fuddle/docs/usage/fcm.md

         refresh_interval: 10s
 ```

-Where `7cde0ff4` should be replaced by the ID of you're cluster.
+Where `7cde0ff4` is the cluster ID that should be replaced with the ID of your cluster.

-Note FCM runs each node in a separate goroutine instead of separate processes,
-so the Go runtime metrics will be wrong.
+## Add/Remove Nodes
+Nodes can be added and removed from running clusters with `fuddle fcm nodes add
+{cluster ID}` and `fuddle fcm nodes remove {cluster ID}` respectively.

+Similar to creating a cluster, each command accepts flags:
+* `--fuddle-nodes`: Number of Fuddle nodes to add/remove
+* `--client-nodes`: Number of client nodes to add/remove